grottaAzzurra/ldlplus/README.md

 # LDL+

 Syntax highlighting configuration for Logic Development Language + (**LDL+**), a proprietary language developed by Unisys.
-LDL+ is the evolution of LDL, introduced with Unisys Agile Business Suite (AB Suite).
+LDL+ is the evolution of LDL, introduced with Unisys Agile Business Suite (AB Suite aka ABS).
 It extends LDL with object-oriented features and runs within a Microsoft Visual Studio-based IDE.
 AB Suite targets Unisys ClearPath systems as well as Java and .NET platforms.
 Keywords were sourced directly from the official Unisys language documentation.

 ## Supported Editors:
 - Sublime Text (.sublime-syntax)